Bugs Bunny Rides Again: Plot

 Underscored by a high-energy version of "Cheyenne", a constant hail of bullets flies around the Western town of Rising Gorge.
 A stream of them sail one way along the main street; a traffic light (an Acme Regulator, in keeping with Looney Tunes tradition) turns red and those bullets hover in mid-air while another torrent of them shoot by on the cross street, though they hesitate to resume when they get the green light when one last bullet zips past on the cross street, running the red light.
 Inside the Gunshot Saloon ('Come in and get a slug') at the bar a cowboy shoots another, apparently only for his drink.
 Outside there is a commotion and women screaming, then Yosemite Sam, guns smoking in his hands, walks in (being so short, he passes beneath the saloon doors).
 The patrons react with fear, yelling his name as the score quotes from Erlkönig (as is often the case for villains in Looney Tunes).

 Sam orders everyone ("all you skunks") out of the place, firing his guns for emphasis.
 All comply (including an actual skunk), except one cowboy Sam catches trying to sneak out the back and turns into a shooting gallery target.
 He demands to know if there is anyone there who dares to think they might tame him.
 Bugs Bunny, lazily leaning against a wall and rolling a cigarette declares, "I aims to."

 The two approach each other in exaggerated gunfighter fashion.
 When they are literally nose-to-nose, Bugs unholsters a carrot and delivers his classic, "What's up, Doc?"
 Sam says, "This town ain't big enough for the two of us."
 Bugs tries to accommodate him by instantly building an entire city skyline, but Sam is not appeased.
-They then draw on each other with increasingly larger guns until Sam makes it to a 'ten shooter'.
-Bugs pulls out a pea shooter; Sam reacts to the pea-shot bounced off his nose by opening fire.
+They then draw on each other with increasingly larger-cylinder-capacity guns (seven-shooter, eight-shooter, etc.) until Sam makes it to a 'ten shooter'.
+Bugs then pulls out a pea shooter; Sam reacts to the pea-shot bounced off his nose by opening fire.
 Bugs runs outside, right into Sam who, in typical Western parlance, demands the rabbit "Dance!" as he fires bullets at his feet.